Darioc18/rock-paper-scissors/README.md

 #### Number of Games Input

-Players can select to play 4, 7, or 10 games giving them flexibility in tailoring the length of their gaming session to their liking.
+Players can select to play 4, 7, or 10 games giving them flexibility in choosing the length of their gaming session.

 If an incorrect input is entered, a data validation check will run before allowing the program to proceed further.
 This validation process serves to identify any errors.
-In the event of wron input the system will promptly display a helpful error message, explaining the issue to the user, and guiding them on how to rectify it, ensuring a smooth and user-friendly experience.
+In the event of wrong input the system will promptly display a helpful error message, explaining the issue to the user, and guiding them on how to rectify it, ensuring a smooth and user-friendly experience.

 ![Invalid Number of Games input](documentation/images/invalid-games-number.png)